csgroup-oss/sharinghub-server/docs/src/share/metadata/project/common.md

 All matching files will be added.

+!!! note
+    Your SharingHub instance can have some assets rules pre-configured, this is why you may find your project having assets without any configured.

 #### Advanced usage

 There is an advanced, more powerful syntax available to define your assets.
 This feature will be very useful for some use-case.